subbu/coding-style-guides/jquery-style-guide.md

   * `var $cells = $('td', $calendar);`
   * or `$calendar.find('.childClassName');`

 * Use data-* prefix for all custom attributes.
 For example, `data-val1='some value'` or `data-some-different-attr='value'`.
-This is consistent with W3C latest recommendation.
-Read [an article by John Resig](http://ejohn.org/blog/html-5-data-attributes/).
+This is consistent with W3C's [custom data attributes](http://www.w3.org/html/wg/html5/#custom).
+Read [John Resig's article](http://ejohn.org/blog/html-5-data-attributes/).
 * Use .live() event handler as much as possible

 ## Chaining